-- a) Students are required to submit proof of their proficiency in the language of the foreign host institution (at B2 level or higher). - 6.
-Available places at each partner university will be limited: Selection will be based on performance, motivation as well as students' completed application package. - 7.
+- a) Students are required to submit proof of their proficiency in the language of the foreign host institution (at B2 level or higher). - 5.
+Available places at each partner university will be limited: Selection will be based on performance, motivation as well as students' completed application package. - 6.
 Grades obtained abroad will be converted to a Pass/Fail on the students' grades list.

-Article 4.6 - Practical
+Article 4.6 - Teaching formats

-- 1. All courses in the first year include lectures and practicals in form of tutorials in which students meet under supervision of a lecturer to discuss course materials, coursework and work on in-class assignments.
+- All courses in the first year include lectures and practicals (tutorials).
 The only exception is the course Cultural and Creative Industries (IBACS) / Culturele en Creatieve Industrieën (ACW), which consists of lectures only. - 2.
-Second and third year courses include practicals in form of seminars and workshops.
+Second- and third-year courses can include lectures and practicals (tutorials, seminars or workshops).